Bomin75/notes/content/BIOA01/Cell Biology and Metabolism/index.md

 ![ATP_Synthase](./ATP_Synthase.png)

+- Utilizes the electrochemical proton gradient for ATP synthesis
 - The rotation of the $F_0$ subunit -> roation of the $F_1$ subunit
 - The rotation of the $F_1$ subunit -> conformational changes that allow it to catalyze the synthesis of ATP